 The National Association of Pharmacy Regulatory Authorities (NAPRA) is pleased to announce the launch of the Pilot Program to Prepare for Practical Training (P4T).

 P4T is a national pilot project that aims to provide access to tools, resources and a mentorship program to specifically address the learning and skill gaps that have been identified as barriers to success for international pharmacy graduates pursuing licensure as a pharmacist in Canada.

 The mentorship program provides a supportive environment with an experienced pharmacist who will mentor and work with an international pharmacy graduate (mentee) to develop and implement a learning plan based on the competencies that pharmacists in Canada require at entry to practice.

-More information, including eligibility requirements, can be found on the Frequently Asked Questions page.
+More information can be found on the Frequently Asked Questions page.

 This online tool is an interactive resource to assess three areas of knowledge, identifying opportunities for improvement by directing users to one or more of the three learning modules listed below.